 - under-funding the Plans; and

 - failing to file annual reports with respect to the Plans with the Secretary of Labor.

 Judge Staci M. Yandle granted Defendants’ motion for summary judgment on September 28, 2018.
-Plaintiffs decided to appeal the district court’s decision and filed a notice of appeal on October 26, 2018.
-The case is currently pending in the United States Court of Appeals for the Seventh Circuit vacated the district court’s judgment and remanded the case back to the district court for further proceedings.
+Plaintiffs appealed the district court’s decision and on August 13, 2019, the United States Court of Appeals for the Seventh Circuit vacated the district court’s judgment and remanded the case back to the district court for further proceedings.